haykkh/resultr-format/README.md

 ## Release History

+* 0.1.4.4
+    * Odd/Even indexing for columns needed fixing for year3+ as no more devcom in first column (in myGrades)
 * 0.1.4.3
-    * Odd/Even indexing for columns needed fixing for year3+ as no more devcom in first column
+    * Odd/Even indexing for columns needed fixing for year3+ as no more devcom in first column (in goodFormater)
 * 0.1.4.2
     * Professional spelling error in goodFormater
 * 0.1.4.1